ConservationMetrics/gc-scripts-hub/f/connectors/mapbox/README.md

 }
 ```

+See more information about the relevant endpoint from the Mapbox Tiling Service API in the [Mapbox documentation](https://docs.mapbox.com/api/maps/mapbox-tiling-service/#replace-a-tileset-source).

 > [!WARNING]
 >
 > Tileset processing and hosting are billed separately by Mapbox.
 The free tier includes only a limited amount of tileset processing and hosting; beyond that, charges apply per processed km² and per stored km²·day.
 Before scheduling this script as a recurring job in Windmill, review the Mapbox tileset processing pricing and limits carefully: